 Court Authority.
 The court may order a variation of this rule’s requirements for an inventory, budget, or account, or the form thereof, if the court finds the variation is consistent with prudent management and oversight of the case.

 Date of Conservator’s Appointment.
-For purposes of this rule, the conservator’s appointment is the date the court first issued letters of appointment.
+For purposes of this rule, the conservator’s appointment is the date the court first issues letters of appointment.

 Conservator’s Inventory.